Head of Department: Professor Rajeev Bansal

 Fundamentals of electron and hole confinement in quantum well, wire, and dot heterostructures, confinement of photons in photonic band gap structures, density of states in quantum wires; transport in quantum wires and dots, and single wells (SWNT) and multi-wall carbon nanotubes; operation of nano field-effect transistors; absorption and emission in quantum wires and dot structures; fabrication methodology to grow and assemble quantum wires and dots including self-assembly techniques for light-emitting diodes, transistors, lasers, and nanoelectromechanical (NEM) structures.

 (Also offered as ENGR 4244.)
 Three credits.
 One-hour lecture and four-hour laboratory.
-Prerequisites: Senior standing and ECE 4211 or ECE/ENGR 4243; open only to students in the School of Engineering.
+Prerequisite: Senior standing and ECE 4211 or 4225 or ECE/ENGR 4243; open only to students in the School of Engineering.

 Current and future digital solid-state memory device technologies including DRAM, SRAM, flash memory, ferroelectric memory, magnetoresistive memory, phase-change memory and resistive memories, with an emphasis on the underlying physical mechanisms.